grandma-collaboration/grandma-cookbook/doc2/3_Checking_Alerts.md

 # 3. Checking Alerts & Determining Follow Up

 In this campaign, we will follow GW alerts, GRBs, and other fast transients.
+This section will discuss how to determine follow up for GRANDMA's primary target of GW alerts with BNS/NSBH progenitors **AND** Gamma Ray Bursts (GRBs).

 ## 3.1 Gravitational Waves

-There will be different classifications of GW alerts: preliminary, early, initial, and updated.
+There will be different classifications of GW alerts that are distributed by the gravitational wave interferometers: LIGO, VIRGO, KAGRA (LVK).
+These different alert types are: preliminary, early, initial, and updated.
+These will be ingested by slack where you will recieve an alert in the `#gwalerts` channel.

 ### 3.1.1 Preliminary Alerts